prasunakunasani/AAFCjavaJunitLearning/README.md

     - might need to right click folder and then use tortoise svn

 **SVN Plugins for Eclipse**
 - subclipse  plugin
 - subversive plugin {todo - which is used in SMS documentation?}
 - these are the two common ones and you can just pick one
 - In Eclipse, install new software, work with: eclipse release
-    - this will contact eclipse and gets software specific for the verison you're using
+    - this will contact eclipse and gets software specific for the version you're using
     - eg. subversive revision graph and team provider
     - this will give a 'Subversion Overview' thing in Overview page
         - If you can't see it, go to Window-Preference->team->Subversion Connector Discovery popup or...